 |The vacuum vessel and equilibrium field coils (blue) of the Magnetic Reconnection Experiment.
 Click to enlarge.||A plasma discharge in MRX.
 The two flux cores and magnetic diagnostics are visible.
 Click to enlarge.|

 The Magnetic Reconnection Experiment (MRX) is a small laboratory experiment located at the Princeton Plasma Physics Laboratory (PPPL).
-This project is also affiliated with Center for Magnetic Self-Organization in Laboratory and Astrophysical Plasmas (CMSO).
+This project was also affiliated with Center for Magnetic Self-Organization in Laboratory and Astrophysical Plasmas (CMSO).
 The goal of MRX is to investigate the fundamental physics of magnetic field line reconnection, an important process in magnetized plasmas in space and in the laboratory.
 Click here to learn more about magnetic reconnection.

 Movies about MRX: Streaming version (12 MB) or Full version (80 MB).